Understanding Anger in Therapy

 People may:

-• Switch into a controlling mode “It has to be perfect”
+Switch into a controlling mode, thinking, “It has to be perfect.”

-• Or swing to the opposite more impulsive, more chaotic strokes
+Swing to the opposite, using more impulsive, chaotic strokes.

-Everyone’s anger has its own dialect and therapy is one of the few places people are invited to listen to it rather than fear it.
+Everyone’s anger has its own dialect.
+Therapy is one of the few places where people are invited to listen to it rather than fear it.

 What Anger Is Really Doing: A Bit of Psychoeducation